Blog Banner

 Stay Compliant with Hawkesworth

 Ensuring the electrical safety of your rental property is a significant responsibility, but it doesn’t have to be complicated.
 At Hawkesworth, we provide professional EICR inspections carried out by fully qualified and competent electricians across the UK.
 We offer clear reporting (including identifying any C1 danger present or C2 potentially dangerous faults), competitive pricing, and efficient scheduling to help you meet your legal obligations with minimum hassle.
-Protect your tenants and your investment.
-Book your landlord EICR with Hawkesworth today.

 Get started